The Challenges of Implementing Two-Factor Authentication in Industrial Environments

 Using Trout Access Gate for Secure Integration

-The Trout Access Gate provides a robust solution for integrating 2FA into industrial environments.
+The Trout Access Gate provides a proxy-based solution for integrating 2FA into industrial environments.
 It acts as a secure intermediary, facilitating authentication processes without requiring direct modifications to legacy systems.
 This approach allows organizations to maintain high-security standards while respecting the operational integrity of their existing infrastructure.

 Implementing Entra ID for Seamless Authentication